 In 2012 Nikon Inc sent a letter to independent camera repair technicians in the US, notifying them that the company will no longer supply repair parts to anyone except 23 Nikon authorized repair facilities.
 The move makes it significantly more difficult, time consuming and expensive for photographers to get their Nikon equipment fixed.

 Source: iFixit (2012)

 UK animal rights campaigners Viva! are calling for a boycott of Nikon for facilitating and promoting the shooting of wild animals with both cameras and guns.
 Nikon sponsor trophy hunting in the United States and also produce a riflescope specifically designed for killing large wild animals in Africa.
 However in 2020 Nikon announced it would stop making riflescopes, but didn't give a reason.

 In 2011 Switzerland's antitrust body fined this company 12.5m Swiss francs ($13.2m) for overpricing its products and breaking import rules.
 The Competition Commission said that Nikon had obstructed retail import of Nikon products and had exerted pressure on dealers in Switzerland to buy Nikon camera products only via Nikon's Swiss unit allowing Nikon to charge excessive prices for its products in 2008/09.

-This company has Corporate Social Responsibility claims on its website, including the areas of environmental management and supply chain management.
+This company has sustainability claims on its website, including responding to environmental issues and corporate citizenship activities.